shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

         ```

-    8. `arr.reverse` - It will reverses the values of the arry.
+    8. `arr.reverse()` - It will reverses the values of the array.

-    9.  `arr.slice(start,end)` - It will return a new array with the sliced elements without affecting the orignal array.
+    9.  `arr.slice(start,end)` - It will return a new array with the sliced elements without affecting the orignal array where end is not inluded.

 ### Objects
-Object is the premetive data type in the javascript which holds the key value pairs in it `const person = {name:"shiv",age:10}` and soo on.
+Object is the non premetive data type in the javascript which holds the key value pairs in it `const person = {name:"shiv",age:10}` and soo on.
 We can use any dataype.

 **How to create objects :-**

 - `let user = new Object(); // "object constructor" syntax`
--
 - `let user = {};  // "object literal" syntax`

 **How to acess the values inside the obj :-**